remote-es/remotes/README.md

 Please make a note in the offer if:

-* You have work schedule requirements which deviate significantly from Spanish normal office hours
 * You have specific travel requirements (monthly onsites, etc.) which happen more than 3 times a year
 * You require language knowledge other than Spanish and/or medium English